-It’s very rare to see protein deficiency in any developed country (except in the clinical setting when patients are either unable or refusing to eat for extended periods of time, at which point nutrition support is initiated).
+In short, probably.
+It’s very rare to see protein deficiency in any developed country (except in the clinical setting when patients are either unable or refusing to eat for extended periods of time, at which point enteral or parenteral nutrition support is initiated).
 Basically, if you are meeting your energy needs, you are likely meeting your protein needs too.

-That said, many of my coaching clients tend to go a little low on dietary protein intake, especially if they follow a vegetarian eating pattern, without even realizing it.
-It’s not hard to meet your needs with a plant-based or mostly plant-based diet, it just takes a little bit more planning.
+That said, many of my coaching clients tend to go low on dietary protein intake (especially if they follow a vegetarian eating pattern) without even realizing it.
+It’s not hard to meet your needs with a plant-based or mostly plant-based diet, it just takes a little bit more thought.
 It’s also important to know the difference between meeting protein needs for general health, and meeting protein needs if your goal is to build lean body mass and optimize a workout.

 The Recommended Dietary Allowance or “RDA” for protein is 0.8 grams per kilogram body weight (source).